Park Chan-wook spins a frustrating, borderline incomprehensible Hitchcock-like noir about a detective and a mysterious widow

 Whereas in The Handmaiden, Park intricately signposted everything so that the final puzzle slotted together in a succession of deeply satisfying clicks (flipping the narrative on its head not once, but three times), Decision offers very little of the same pleasures.
 The movie indulges endless time-jumping, as though daring you to keep up, but clarifications as to where we are and why are in short supply.
 What should be gripping is made merely frustrating.
 Meanwhile, new characters appear out of thin air with the audacity of established ones, leaving you to wonder whether you've missed something important or lost an important thread.

 Decision to Leave was screened as part of the Cannes Film Festival 2022.
-A UK release date is yet to be announced.Where to watch
+It is released in UK cinemas on 21 October.Where to watch